Rochdale, Oldham & Bury

 Lobby your Councillor

-You can write or speak to your local councillor about various issues and below are examples that could have been asked of any candidate to recent local elections.
+You can write or speak to your local councillor about various issues and below are examples that could have been asked of any candidate at local elections.
 They are still "in date":

 1. Have you heard of CAMRA, the Campaign for Real Ale, and what is your understanding of what CAMRA does?